mikhailshepelev/Tutorials/README.md

 2. Looping Arrays: forEach
 3. forEach With Maps and Sets
 4. DOM manupulation by JS
+5. The map Method
+6. The filter Method
+7. The reduce Method
+8. The Magic of Chaining Methods

 ### Java/Spring Software Testing Course